 The usage of cryptographic algorithms requires the use of appropriate keys.
 Otherwise these cryptographic functions do not provide security.
 The keys have to be unique with a very high probability, and must have a certain cryptographic strength etc. In case of a key import into the TOE (which is usually after TOE delivery) it has to be ensured that quality and confidentiality are maintained.
 Keys for 3DES and AES are provided by the environment, the keys for RSA and EC algorithms can be provided either by the TOE or the environment.
+The keys for the RSA algorithms can be provided by the TOE if the customer orders version 2.05.005 or 2.07.003 of the RSA library or have to be provided by the environment.

 In this ST the objectives for the environment OE.Plat-Appl and OE.Resp-Appl have been clarified.
-The Smartcard Embedded Software defines the use of the cryptographic functions FCS\COP.1 provided by the TOE.
-The requirements for the environment FDP\ITC.1, FDP\ITC.2, FCS\CKM.1 and FCS\CKM.4 support an appropriate key management.
+The Smartcard Embedded Software defines the use of the cryptographic functions FCS_COP.1 provided by the TOE.
+The requirements for the environment FDP_ITC.1, FDP_ITC.2, FCS_CKM.1 and FCS_CKM.4 support an appropriate key management.
 These security requirements are suitable to meet OE.Resp-Appl.